hTponer343/discord-coins/README.md

 # discord-coins
-Discord Coins is a free discord coins addon for npmjs.
+Discord Coins is a free discord money system for npmjs.

 ## This is under HIGH development at the moment.
 If these do not work then we are going to make a new one later.
 To be notified about the updates, [join my discord.](https://discord.gg/yNd3GWY)